bash-bastion/basalt/docs/tutorials/getting-started.md

 # Getting Started

+TODO WARNING: THIS TUTORIAL IS OUT OF DATE

 Succinctly, basalt is a fancy combination of `git clone` and `ln -s`.
 It clones a repositories, and puts all of its man pages, completion scripts, and binaries in common folders.
 Let's see it in action

 This page assumes you have completed the [Installation](./installation.md) properly